-Kamei also is a lecturer in the USC Department of History, teaching HIST 460: War, Race and the Constitution on the legal ramifications of the World War II incarceration of persons of Japanese ancestry and how those constitutional issues apply to today's considerations of national security and civil liberties.
-She served as National Deputy Legal Counsel and a member of the Japanese American Citizens League legislative strategy team which was successful in passing Federal legislation apologizing to and compensating Japanese Americans for the wartime incarceration.
-Read the February 19, 2018 Los Angeles Times article on her course.
+Kamei also created and teaches a course in the USC Dornsife Department of History on the legal ramifications of the World War II incarceration of persons of Japanese ancestry and how those constitutional issues apply to today's considerations of national security and civil liberties.
+Read the February 19, 2018 Los Angeles Times article on her course HIST 460: War, Race and the Constitution and about her personal connection with this topic.
 For this course and other ways in which she works with USC students, Kamei was the recipient of the 2018 USC Undergraduate Student Government Community Achievement Award, recognizing her contributions to the USC community and for enriching the educations of students of color and/or LGBTQ students.

 Prior to joining the Institute in September 2013, Kamei held positions as USC Dornsife’s Associate Dean for Advanced and Professional Programs; Director of USC Dornsife’s Master of Liberal Studies Program; Senior Vice President for Global Exchange and Executive Director, Los Angeles District Council, of the Urban Land Institute; and Director for Administrative Affairs and Executive Officer of the USC Lusk Center for Real Estate.
 While with the USC Lusk Center, she also was Associate Director of and Adjunct Associate Professor with the Master of Real Estate Development Program in the USC School of Policy, Planning, and Development (now the USC Price School of Public Policy).
 Kamei practiced corporate, real estate, and land use law, serving as regional counsel for Mobil Land Development Corporation and with the international law firm of Paul Hastings.